svitlana-outsampler/ITS_ICML2025/README.md

 ```
 Then the synthetic time series are analyzed with the model "mistral-large-latest" from Mistral AI (https://mistral.ai/) (May 2025).
 The prompt used for the analysis is the following:
 ```
-Describe the time series in three sentences.
-First sentence: describe increasing/decreasing/flat trend.
-Second sentence: possible presence and intensity of noise.
-Third sentence: describe local and global extrema.\nPut the description in a JSON format with the following pattern\n{ \"trend\": <sentence1>,\n  \"noise\": <sentence2>,\n  \"extrema\": <sentence3> }.\n Series: [00, 01, 02, 03, 04, 04, 06, ... <rest of the series>...]
+/think Describe the time series in three sentences.
+First sentence: describe trend (increasing/decreasing/flat).
+Second sentence: noise intensity (low/medium/high).
+Third sentence: approximate localisation of global maximum (beginning/middle/end) and global minimum (beginning/middle/end).
+Put the description in a JSON format with the following pattern { \"trend\": <sentence1>,\n  \"noise\": <sentence2>,\n  \"extrema\": <sentence3> }.\n Series: [00, 01, 02, 03, 04, 04, 06, ... <rest of the series>...]
 ```
 The Mistral output is considered as the "gold" output.

-In the end the dataset contains 200-1000 samples, 90% of which are used for training, the ohter 10% are used for testing.
+In the end the dataset contains 200 samples, 90% of which are used for training, the ohter 10% are used for testing.

 We train on approximately 13 epochs and 160 steps, until the loss stops decreasing.
 The chosen loss is the cross-entropy loss evaluated on the test dataset.